What is accreditation?

-An AD-HOC Standards Committee, required by ACPHA bylaws, revises the standards based on changing practices, current educational and industry experiences.
+A Standards Committee, required by ACPHA bylaws, revises accreditation standards based on changing practices and current educational and industry expectations.
 Those standards approved by the commission reflect the views of education professionals, as well as business and industry experts.

 The Standards Committee consists of 3-5 appointed members designated by the Commission’s Executive Committee.

 The application and implementation of standards have expanded to include all two and four-year programs seeking accreditation.

 Are there different standards for different types of programs?

 No. The Commission currently publishes one set of standards, which applies to all programs.